Rosalie's Tower of Power

 The centre of gravity for this tale is radio station CKLW, an American-owned outlet (800 on the AM dial) located in Windsor, Ontario, within sight and sound of Detroit, armed with a 50,000-watt transmitter which beamed far, far beyond the Motor City.
 It evolved from playing pre-rock & roll music during the 1950s into a typical Top 40 broadcaster during the early ’60s.
 The station also had influence in country & western music, because of disc jockey Bob Staton’s popular, five-hour-nightly show playing exactly that.

 The Detroit radio landscape changed significantly in late 1963, when middle-of-the-road pop outlet WKMH adopted a faster-paced, teen-oriented music format with a fresh set of call letters: WKNR (a/k/a “Keener 13”).
 In this mode, the station ruled the ratings for the best part of four years, playing a vital role in Motown’s explosive growth from 1964 onwards, programming much of the firm’s output and powering its record sales in one of America’s largest music markets.
-Keener’s most renowned DJ was Scott Regan, while its best-known broadcasts among Motown fans worldwide was the 1966 series of “Motown Monday” concerts at the Roostertail nightclub.
+Keener’s most renowned DJ was Scott Regen, while its best-known broadcasts among Motown fans worldwide was the 1966 series of “Motown Monday” concerts at the Roostertail nightclub.

 Motor City music radio was galvanised again in the spring of 1967, when CKLW brought in Paul Drew as programme director, determined to dethrone market-leader WKNR with an electrifying, disciplined, tightened Top 40 format.
 Under Drew, CKLW operated with 40-45 titles, with particular focus on “The Big 30,” and fewer commercials per hour than Keener.
 He trimmed the DJ chat, and kept his airmen on a short leash with the help of an earpiece tuned into the station which seemed permanently attached to his head.
 By the end of 1967, “The Big 8” (as CKLW had newly branded itself) was top of the ratings, firmly positioned there as a Detroit station, despite its Canadian roots.
 This outcome was not only measurable in audience numbers, but also in record sales, with surveyed music retailers, distributors and wholesalers voting it the area’s most influential broadcaster.
 In less than 12 months, Keener had lost its crown to the competition across the water.